Learning Suite Basics

 3. Each course on Learning Suite includes a Grades tab.
 Under this tab, there are three different choices: Assignments, Grade Scale, and What If Calculator.
 The next three tips will explain each of these tabs and their importance.

 4. The Assignments tab will show you your current assignments for the class, including both ones you have submitted and have yet to submit.
 After an assignment has been submitted and graded, you will be able to view your score, your percentile, and any instructor feedback.
-This will be very useful in seeing how you are doing in the class as well as how you are doing comparatively to the rest of the students.
+This will be very useful in seeing how you are doing in the class.

 5. The Grade Scale tab includes the grade scale specified by the instructor for that specific course.
 This is helpful to see what percentage corresponds with each letter grade.

-6. The What If Calculator shows you your current course progress.
-It also allows you to put in hypothetical scores on future assignments so you can see what you need to get to receive certain grades.
+6. The What If Calculator shows your current course progress.
+It also allows you to put in hypothetical scores on future assignments to see what you need to get to receive certain grades.
 For example, if you need an A, you can calculate what assignments you need to do well on in order to earn that grade.